psu-libraries/researcher-metadata/README.md

 ## Dependencies
 This application requires PostgreSQL for a data store, and it has been tested with PostgreSQL 9.5 and 10.10.
 Some functionality requires the [pg_trgm module](https://www.postgresql.org/docs/9.6/pgtrgm.html) to be enabled by running `CREATE EXTENSION pg_trgm;` as the PostgreSQL superuser for the application's database.

+## ORCID Integration
+### Background
+Since much of the data that is stored in the Researcher Metadata database is the same data that people would use to populate their ORCID records, it's useful for us to offer users the ability to automatically write their data to ORCID.
+In order to do this, our application must be authorized to update the ORCID record on behalf of the user.

+Penn State has a system that allows users to connect their ORCID records to their Penn State Access Accounts.
+This system uses the usual 3-legged OAuth process to obtain the user's ORCID iD and a read/write access token from ORCID.
+The access token so obtained has permission to read data from the user's ORCID record and also to write data to their record via ORCID's API.
+This access token and ORCID iD are stored in a database managed by Penn State central IT.
+The ORCID iD is then published in the user's Penn State LDAP record.

+### Researcher Metadata Database Integration
+#### Current Workflow
+In our production environment, a job runs houly that queries Penn State LDAP for each user in our database and saves their ORCID iD if it is present in their LDAP record.
+We then use the presence of the ORCID iD that we obtained in this way to determine if the user can connect their Researcher Metadata profile to their ORCID record.
+If we've obtained an ORCID iD from LDAP, then they are able to make this new connection.

+If such a user chooses to connect their Researcher Metadata profile to their ORCID record, then they go through the 3-legged OAuth process again, and we receive our own read/write access token for the user's ORCID record.
+We save the data that we obtained directly from ORCID in this way (including the access token and the user's ORCID iD) to the user's record in our database and use it for all subsequent ORCID API calls on behalf of that user.
+It should be noted that if a user has multiple ORCID accounts, then the ORCID iD that they've connected to their Penn State Access Account could be different from the ORCID iD that they've connected to their Researcher Metadata profile.

+#### Ideal Workflow
+Currently, it's not possible for us to access the ORCID OAuth access tokens that are stored in the database at Penn State central IT.
+If it were, then we could simply use those tokens instead of obtaining our own.
+This would simplify our process and eliminate the possibility that different ORCID iDs for a given user could end up being linked to the two different systems.
+This would also make the workflow much more streamlined for our users.

+The best compromise for now is to only allow users who have linked their ORCID records to their Penn State Access Accounts to also link them to their Researcher Metadata profile.
+This ensures that if we are later able to use the centralized access tokens, then one of those tokens will exist for every user who has linked their ORCID record to their Researcher Metadata profile.
+It also gives users one more incentive to link their ORCID record to their Penn State Access Account (which we want them to do regardless).

 ---

 This project was developed by the The Pennsylvania State University Libraries Digital Scholarship and Repository Development team in collaboration with [West Arete](https://westarete.com).